-If you have a concern about an individual based on past experience, a hotel staff or management member, or an event staff or volunteer member; we encourage you to contact Noah Smith (Company Manager) or Deanna (JME Staff Member).
+If you have a concern about an individual based on past experience, a hotel staff or management member, or an event staff or volunteer member; we encourage you to contact Jakal Blackwell (Project Manager) or Genevieve Smith (Artistic Director).

 Otherwise should you feel that you have been harassed at one of our events you have a variety of options available to you to help resolve the situation:

 - You can talk to the individual(s) whom you felt acted in a harassing manner and politely explain to them what conduct caused you to feel this way and how both parties can resolve the situation.